“They’re not just there to help kids. They’re there to help the family unit.”

 One Friend expressed their role as “just being their supporter, so they feel like they have a friend in the room when they’re trying to problem-solve.”
 A caregiver shared, “They’ve helped me with summer programs for my kids and resources for me…It’s a whole array of things.
 They’re not just there to help kids.
 They’re there to help the family unit.”

-“We want every child in foster care to have a Friend,” says Terri Sorensen, CEO of Friends of the Children.
+“We want every child in foster care to have a Friend,” said Terri Sorensen, chief executive officer of Friends of the Children.
 “We hope this research will open more doors to partnering with child welfare agencies across the country.
 Our new approach of selecting youth directly from foster care is going to be key to expanding to 25 cities by 2025, which is our goal.”

 The study also included recommendations for strengthening, expanding or adding “more” of something that a Friend was already doing, rather than suggesting new responsibilities.
 One example was providing parents/caregivers the opportunity to connect with other parents/caregivers whose children are in the program.
 The recommendations will be used to inform continuous program quality improvement, particularly around training and supervision, through a trauma-informed lens.